maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-60-limonmandarina.md

 ---
 layout: post
-title:  "Chocolate Organico con Limon Mandarina - Bitter Orange - 60% Cacao"
+title:  "Pacari - Chocolate Organico con Limon Mandarina - Bitter Orange - 60% Cacao"
-tags: [Pacari, Dark, Orange]
+tags: [Dark, Orange]
+categories: [Pacari]
 ---

 This chocolate from Pacari won the Gold Award at the 2019 International Chocolate Awards in the Americas category.